WE BREED CHAMPIONS

 Reg # Pending

-Nice Growthy Natural Color Ram lamb.
-He is sired by “The Rock” our new stud ram from E/C Plank who has put a lot of bone and structural correctness through the hip and hind legs.
+Nice Growthy Natural Color Ram lamb weighing 75#’s at 57 days of age.
+He is long, big boned, square hipped and correct on his feet and legs.
+His fleece will be very consistant and turn a nice iron gray color.
+Pictured is His mother’s fleece which is spectacular and usually one of top Show Fleeces of the year.
+He is sired by “The Rock” our stud ram from E/C Plank who has put a lot of bone and structural correctness through the hip and hind legs.
 His dam is a daughter of our old Gavin ram “Montana”, who had a spectacular silver fleece, thickness, bone and leg structure.
-This ram lamb’s fleece will open-up and turn a nice silver color.
+This ram lamb’s fleece will open-up and turn a nice iron gray color.

 Reg # Pending